braze-inc/braze-docs/_docs/_api/endpoints/messaging/duplicate_campaigns.md

 ## Response details

 This endpoint will return a `202` status code, and the campaign creation will occur asynchronously.
-You can use the [Security Event Download] to see records of when campaigns were duplicated and by which API key.
+You can use the [Security Event Download][2] to see records of when campaigns were duplicated and by which API key.

 {% endapi %}